krasimir/actml/README.md

 // Prints out: The season is not summer
 ```

 Notice how `getSeason` and `print` are only defined in the context and they don't exist in `App.js`.
 And here we have to mention that this is only possible because of the JSX transpiler.
-Also they both start with a lowercase letter.
+They both should start with a lowercase letter.
 That is really important because:

 ```js
 <getSeason />